SQL Query

 Querying arrays

-When querying MongoDB arrays with SQL, it is important to wrap the collection name and the field name(s) in square brackets, otherwise the query will return a syntax error.
+When querying MongoDB arrays with SQL, it is important to wrap the collection name and the field name(s) in square brackets, otherwise the query returns a syntax error.

 select *